yay101/embeddb/README.md

+# Warning

+This project is in testing and used in production in a non life threatening situation.
+It has many hundreds of hours of human development and many hours of AI breaking things but is new to being shared with others.
+Do not use if you really can't lose your data.
+The API will remain the same until go gets generic methods soon tm at which point it will move to v2.0.0.

 # EmbedDB

 A lightweight, embedded database for Go that gives you SQLite-like functionality with a more Go-native experience.
 Perfect for desktop apps, CLI tools, local caching, and anywhere you'd reach for SQLite but want something simpler.